The 12 Best Piano/Keyboard Books for Beginners (2023)

 3. WunderKeys Intermediate Pop Studies For Piano 1

-Practicing music theory and learning scales in a traditional way really can boring.
-This book, on the other hand, is perfect for those that want to get starting playing pop songs on their piano, which is generally quite a lot easier to play than classical music.
+Practicing music theory and learning scales traditionally can be boring.
+This book, on the other hand, is perfect for those who want to get started playing pop songs on their piano, which is generally quite a lot easier to play than classical music.

 It teaches music theory and different techniques in a fun, modern way.
 The most important thing is that this book is full of modern, pop music sounds that people enjoy and listen to and can easily connect to.